ClearSpring Pharmacy Horizontal Logo

-LDN Capsules for Autoimmune Disease
+LDN Capsules For Autoimmune Disease

 Low Dose Naltrexone for Autoimmune Diseases

-LDN helps promote endorphin levels in the body, which can reduce symptoms from autoimmune diseases.
-Studies are still being conducted on the uses for low dose naltrexone and it’s effectiveness.
-However, the anecdotal evidence of patients finding relief with this medication continues to grow.
+LDN helps promote endorphin levels in the body, which can reduce symptoms of autoimmune diseases.
+Studies are still being conducted on the uses of low-dose naltrexone and its effectiveness.

 LDN for Multiple Sclerosis (MS)

 MS patients have shown their praise for LDN.
-There is overwhelming anecdotal evidence for the use of LDN for MS. Patients report having experienced not only a prevention of relapses, but also a reduction in the progression of the disease.
+There is overwhelming anecdotal evidence for the use of LDN for MS. Patients report having experienced not only a prevention of relapses but also a reduction in the progression of the disease.

 LDN for Crohn’s Disease

-Crohn’s disease is a chronic inflammatory bowel illness that affects the gastrointestinal tract.
 LDN’s ability to reduce inflammation and swelling throughout the body has shown promising results for Crohn’s disease and other gut health illnesses.

-Opioid antagonists such as LDN can play a role healing and repairing damaged tissues.
+Opioid antagonists such as LDN can play a role in healing and repairing damaged tissues.
 Though more studies are necessary, recent studies have shown promise.

 Low Dose Naltrexone Capsules